• Skip to primary navigation

 It’s impossible to see everything in Tikal if you don’t have at least one full day.
 You’ll also want time to see the two museums.

-6. For the Best Weather Visit Tikal National Park December Through Mid-March
+6. For the Best Weather, Visit Tikal National Park from December Through Mid-March

 The Dry season in Tikal is from November through April.
 We visited Tikal in February and it was surprising how dry it was in the jungle.
 It was also crazy that we didn’t see a single mosquito the entire time we were there.

 April and May are the hottest months in Tikal.
 A few years ago we were in Belize and had plans to go to Tikal for a few nights.
-There was a heatwave and the daytime highs were over 100 and it only cooled down to the mid
+There was a heatwave, and the daytime highs were over 100.
+It only cooled down to the mid 90’s at night.
+We canceled the trip because it sounded miserable.

 May through October is the rainy season.
 It doesn’t usually rain all day but when it rains, it pours.
 Tikal wouldn’t be as enjoyable with the mosquitos and mud.